feelinglovelynow/ace-graph-database/README.md

     // b is the movie b/c schema.nodes.Movie has the ReverseRelationshipProp (Movie.actors)
     // the order of a and b matters when a relationship has a ForwardRelationshipProp and a ReverseRelationshipProp
-    // b/c a is one perspective on the relationship and b is the other perspective on the relationship { id: 'AddNodeToRelationship', relationship: 'actsInMovie', props: { a: '_:Keanu', b: '_:Matrix', _salary: 9001 } },
+    // b/c a is one perspective on the relationship and b is the other perspective on the relationship { id: 'AddRelationshipToGraph', relationship: 'actsInMovie', props: { a: '_:Keanu', b: '_:Matrix', _salary: 9001 } },
-    { id: 'AddNodeToRelationship', relationship: 'actsInMovie', props: { a: '_:Carrie', b: '_:Matrix', _salary: 420 } },
+    { id: 'AddRelationshipToGraph', relationship: 'actsInMovie', props: { a: '_:Carrie', b: '_:Matrix', _salary: 420 } },
-    { id: 'AddNodeToRelationship', relationship: 'actsInMovie', props: { a: '_:Laurence', b: '_:Matrix', _salary: 369 } },
+    { id: 'AddRelationshipToGraph', relationship: 'actsInMovie', props: { a: '_:Laurence', b: '_:Matrix', _salary: 369 } },

-    // IF a uid is not specified THEN Ace creates one before placing node into storage AND this node can't be used in relationships for this ace() call
+    // IF a uid is not specified THEN Ace creates one before placing the node into storage AND this node can't be used in relationships for this ace() call like we do above
     { id: 'AddNodeToGraph', node: 'Movie', props: { name: 'Avatar' } },